 To the Board of Directors and Stockholders of Espey Mfg. & Electronics Corp.
-Saratoga Springs, New York

-We have audited the accompanying balance sheets of Espey Mfg. & Electronics Corp. as of June 30, 2012 and 2011, and the related statements of income, stockholders' equity, and cash flows for each of the years in the two-year period ended June 30, 2012.
-In connection with our audits of the financial statements, we have also audited the financial statement schedule listed in the accompanying index.
+We have audited the accompanying balance sheets of Espey Mfg. & Electronics Corp. as of June 30, 2014 and 2013, and the related statements of comprehensive income, changes in stockholders' equity, and cash flows for each of the years in the two-year period ended June 30, 2014.
 Espey Mfg. & Electronics Corp.'s management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Espey Mfg. & Electronics Corp. as of June 30, 2012 and 2011, and the results of its operations and its cash flows for each of the years in the two-year period ended June 30, 2012 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Espey Mfg. & Electronics Corp. as of June 30, 2014 and 2013, and the results of its operations and its cash flows for each of the years in the two-year period ended June 30, 2014 in conformity with accounting principles generally accepted in the United States of America.

-/s/EFP Rotenberg, LLP Rochester, New York September 13, 2012
+/s/ EFP Rotenberg, LLP EFP Rotenberg, LLP Rochester, New York September 17, 2014